godotengine/godot-docs/classes/class_control.rst

 - void  **set_default_cursor_shape**  **(** :ref:`int<class_int>` shape  **)**

-Set the default cursor shape for this control.
-See enum CURSOR\_\* for the list of shapes.
+Sets the default cursor shape for this control.
+See ``CURSOR\_\*`` for the list of available cursor shapes.
+Useful for Godot plugins and applications or games that use the system's mouse cursors.

 .. _class_Control_set_drag_forwarding: